-Any change in the fair value of derivative financial instruments recorded in income is included in gain or loss on valuation and translation of financial instruments.
+Any change in the fair value of these derivative financial instruments recorded in income is included in gain or loss on valuation and translation of financial instruments.
 Interest expense on hedged long-term debt is reported at the hedged interest and foreign currency rates.

-Derivative financial instruments that do not qualify for hedge accounting, including derivatives that are embedded in financial or non-financial contracts that are not closely related to the host contracts, are reported on a fair value basis in the consolidated balance sheets.
+Derivative financial instruments that do not qualify for hedge accounting, including derivatives that are embedded in financial or nonfinancial contracts that are not closely related to the host contracts, such as early settlement options on long-term debt, are reported on a fair value basis in the consolidated balance sheets.
 Any change in the fair value of these derivative financial instruments is recorded in the consolidated statements of income as a gain or loss on valuation and translation of financial instruments.